finos/legend-studio/.changeset/stale-cows-impress.md

 '@finos/legend-graph': patch
 ---

-Move `getExtraPureGrammarParserNames` and `getExtraPureGrammarKeywords` to `PureGraphManagerPlugin`.
+Move `getExtraPureGrammarParserNames`, `getExtraPureGrammarKeywords`, and `getExtraExposedSystemElementPath` to `PureGraphManagerPlugin`.